Manav2626/HugoV1/content/hero/_index.md

 ---
-title: "Discover The World's Most Advanced Online Tool"
+title: Manav Discover The World's Most Advanced Online Tool
-subtitle: "Track and analyze all your data in one central location."
+subtitle: Track and analyze all your data in one central location.
-image: "/images/uploads/hero-image.jpg"
+image: /images/uploads/hero-image.jpg
-newsletter_success_message: "We received your message and you'll hear from us soon.
-Thank You!"
+newsletter_success_message: We received your message and you'll hear from us soon.
+Thank You!
-newsletter_placeholder: "Enter Your Email Address"
+newsletter_placeholder: Enter Your Email Address
-newsletter_button_text: "GET STARTED!"
+newsletter_button_text: GET STARTED!
 newsletter_terms:
-  - "Free 30-Day Trial"
+  - Free 30-Day Trial
-  - "Money Back Guarantee"
+  - Money Back Guarantee
 ---